Ashland Oil Employees at Risk of Asbestos Related Diseases

 Joe Lyon is a highly-rated Cincinnati asbestos lawyer and Ohio personal injury attorney representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.

-Oil Plants at Highest Risk of Occupational Exposure
+Oil Plant Occupational Exposure

 An industry study published in 1994 stated, “exposure to asbestos in oil refineries causes pleural mesothelioma.”
 The researchers concluded that mesothelioma should be considered an “occupational disease among oil refinery workers” because of the widespread use of asbestos in the industry.